Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/README.md

 * From the [Speech SDK for JavaScript .zip package](https://aka.ms/csspeech/jsbrowserpackage) extract the file `microsoft.cognitiveservices.speech.sdk.bundle.js` and place it into the folder that contains this sample.

-If you want to host the sample on a web server:
+If you want to host the sample on a web server, the web server must support PHP with curl enabled.
+Follow these steps:

 * Edit the `token.php` source:
   * Replace the string `YourServiceRegion` with the service region of your subscription.